Welcome to Therapeutic Massage!

 Who Am I?

 I believe in the growth and development of my therapeutic skills to provide the best service for my clients.
-I have completed continuing training that includes Sports Massage, Chair Massage, Muscle Release Technique Workshop, Advanced Myofascial Techniques, Massage During Pregnancy, Ethics, American Heart Association CPR, Providing Body-Centered Therapies, Massage and Pharmacology, Cranio-Sacral, Natural Approaches to Menopause, and F.A.S.T.
+I have completed continuing training that includes Sports Massage, Chair Massage, Muscle Release Technique Workshop, Advanced Myofascial Techniques, Massage During Pregnancy, Lymphatic Drainage, Ethics, American Heart Association CPR, Providing Body-Centered Therapies, Massage and Pharmacology, Cranio-Sacral, Natural Approaches to Menopause, and F.A.S.T.
 Defense.

 Annually, I participate on the sports massage team for the Children's Hospital Courage Classic Bicycle Tour and donate a portion of my fees to Children's Hospital as well as the MS150, where a portion of my fees are donated to the MS Foundation.
 I also regularly support the Smile Train, Guiding Eyes for the Blind and Engineers Without Borders.

 I have a Master's degree in Secondary Education and have worked for many years in corporate training.
 I am able to provide training regarding ergonomics and stress reduction.
 I have provided continuing training for The Adams County Family Daycare Association on Infant Massage and Self-care Massage.
 I enjoy speaking to groups about the benefits of regular massage.